Development Contributions for Local Infrastructure(Back to top)

 City of Parramatta Council collects development contributions under a range of plans to fund infrastructure for the community including parks, libraries, traffic and transport infrastructure.
 The funding of local infrastructure is assisted in part by developer contributions known as Section 7.11 or Section 7.12 contributions.

 This Plan applies to development that needs consent and that has a cost of works of $250,000 or more.
-The contribution fee is levied at three percent (3%) of the cost of the development.
+The contribution fee is levied as outlined in the table below.

 The latest rates sheet can be found here

 This plan calculates contributions fees on the net increase of new residents, workers and visitors of for various types of development uses in the Parramatta Local Government Area.
 Some exceptions payment of development contributions are included in Part 1.3 of this plan.

 This Contributions Plan replaces eight (8) former contribution plans which used to apply to this area.
 More details on the former plans is listed under the heading 'Former Contribution Plans'

 Contribution fees are put towards funding development-generated demand for local infrastructure within the Parramatta Local Government Area.
 These fees fund infrastructure works such as open space/outdoor recreation, indoor sports courts, community facilities, aquatic facilities, traffic & transport, and plan administration to meet the needs of the existing and future population.
 More details on these types of contributions are shown in the Works Program Appendices of each Contribution Plan.

 The Development Contributions Plan map shows where each development contributions plan applies.

 Development Contributions are often required for a Development Application or Complying Development Certificate.
 Development contribution fees are shown within a condition of consent.